Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Conclusions of the model based on a new metric

-The new conjectures are proposed that there are $s-matter$ and $v-matter$ which are symmetric, whose gravitational mass densities are opposite to each other and whose energies are all positive.
-Both can transform from one to another when temperature $T\gtrsim T_{cr}$.
-Consequently there is no singularity in the model and the cosmological constant $\lambda=\lambda _{eff}=0$ is determined although the energy density of the vacuum state is still large and there is no the fine tuning problem, even if $\lambda _{eff}\neq0$.
+Based on the two conjectures in the first model and a new metric which describes the incomplete hypersurface, the second sort of the cosmological models without singularity is constructed.
+The inferences of the first model can be derived from the present model as well.
+There is no singularity in the model and the cosmological constant $\lambda=\lambda_{eff}=0$ is determined although $\rho_{0}$ is still very large and there is no the fine tuning problem, even if $\lambda_{eff}\neq0$.